-Alvopetro business is generally not cyclical, however Alvopetro's revenues are reliant on international commodity prices, which have fluctuated widely during recent years and are determined by worldwide supply and demand factors, including weather and general economic conditions.
-Although Alvopetro's business is not seasonal, seasonality may determine the timing of operations and weather delays may affect the speed of completion of operations.
+Alvopetro's revenues are reliant on international commodity prices, which have fluctuated widely during recent years and are determined by worldwide supply and demand factors, including weather and general economic conditions.
+Although Alvopetro's business itself is not seasonal, seasonality may determine the timing of operations and weather delays may affect the speed of completion of operations.